open-contracting/cardinal-rs/README.md

 #### Terminology

-A bid is "submitted" if its status is pending, valid (i.e. qualified) or disqualified.
+A bid is "submitted" if its status is pending, valid (i.e. qualified), or disqualified.
 It is not submitted if its status is invited or withdrawn.

 #### NF024 The percentage difference between the winning bid and the second-lowest valid bid is a low outlier